dialpad/dialtone-legacy/docs/components/toggle.md

     <h3 class="dialtone-usage__hd dialtone-usage__hd--dont"><icon-close /> Don't use for</h3>
     <div class="dialtone-usage__bd">
       <ul>
-        <li>When its action does not have an immediate affect on the application.</li>
+        <li>When its action does not have an immediate effect on the application.</li>
         <li>Selecting between 2 options.
 Instead utilize a <a href="/components/checkbox/">Checkbox</a>.</li>
         <li>As an alternative to a <a href="/components/checkbox/">Checkbox</a> or <a href="/components/radio/">Radio</a> within a Form.</li>
       </ul>